Social Work Bachelor’s Degree Program (BSW) Online

 • Total46 credits

 At Charter Oak, our Social Work Program features an innovative and fresh model for students, especially working, adult students.
 Our model is new to social work education and allows flexibility in how students complete practicum education.
 Students can balance their coursework, practicum experiences, and work/personal life responsibilities through this model.
+Students currently working in human services or social welfare are also eligible for employment-based placement classification.
+Student assignments and employee tasks may qualify as field hours when linked to competences and level of practice.
 Practicum start terms are FALL ONLY and are completed over 15 weeks in the fall and spring semesters and 8 weeks in the summer consecutively.
 Our Director of Practicum Education works with students individually to select and support day, evening, or weekend experiences to ensure access to successful field work.

 Practicum Experience can be completed during the school year in two ways.

-• Two practicum experiences over two years totaling 400 hours or
+• One practicum experience totaling 400 hours or,

-• Students will complete 100 hours per semester in an approved practicum agency and will complete 10 hours per week in shifts.
+• Students will complete hours each semester in an approved practicum agency and will complete 8 hours per week in a maximum 2 shifts (Ex: Tuesday and Thursday or Thursday and Saturday).

-• 1 hour of weekly individual supervision is required and must be facilitated by a BSW/MSW credentialed supervisor or a non-credentialed task supervisor (Monday or Friday); Supervision can take place in person or online.
-(Zoom, etc.)
+• 1 hour of weekly individual supervision is required and must be facilitated by a BSW/MSW credentialed supervisor.
+If a credentialed supervisor is not available in the placement agency, the student can attend group supervision with the Practicum Director.
+Supervision can take place in person or online.
+(Zoom, Microsoft Teams, etc.).

 Criteria for Practicum Education